 The OSI has modified its RFO template.
 Vendors are encouraged to review all elements of the new template.

-OSI RFO #: 32831
+OSI RFO #: 32831 – Addenda 1

 CWS-CARES – Information Security Management

 The OSI has purchasing authority for information technology (IT) goods and services (California Public Contract Code (PCC) section 12100) and has selected to use a leveraged procurement agreement (LPA) to procure consulting services (PCC section 10335.5).
 To be considered for this RFO, the vendor responding to this RFO (Vendor) must hold a current IT Master Services Agreement (IT-MSA) that includes labor categories to extend and enhance the CWS-CARES Technology Platform.
 All Vendors must adhere to the Key Action Dates and Times provided in the RFO.
 The State may modify any part of the RFO by issuance of one (1) or more addenda.